-Here, we focus on Ni, an element whose marine cycling we know little about, but also one that is a bio-essential element for modern and ancient organisms.
+Here, we focus on Ni, an element whose marine cycling we know little about, but also one that is bio-essential for modern and ancient organisms.
 Nickel is a prime example of how shifts in trace metal marine concentrations can potentially impact marine life.
-(Konhauser et al., 2009; Liu et al., 2021; Wasylenki et al., 2015)A dramatic decrease in Ni seawater concentrations, interpreted from the BIF rock record, just prior to the GOE is hypothesized to have starved Ni-dependent methanogens, inhibited the production of methane, and facilitated the GOE (Konhauser et al., 2015, 2009; Liu et al., 2021).
-(S. J. Wang et al., 2019)In more recent history, Ni may have exacerbated the end-Permian extinction, the largest mass extinction known to date.
-An increase in marine Ni input to the oceans from the eruption of the Siberian flood basalts may have caused non-limiting Ni conditions for methanogens, promoting marine anoxia (Rothman et al., 2014).(Li et al., 2021) In the modern ocean, Ni is an essential component of seven enzymes that regulate the global C, N, and O cycles (Ragsdale, 2009, 1998).
-(Bachmeier et al., 2002; Schonheit et al., 1979; Smith and Goldstein, 2019; Twining et al., 2012)To investigate Ni and its marine evolution overtime, we require knowledge of the processes which govern the marine Ni in the modern day at the very least.
+Aggregated data of global source rocks and marine sediments from the past 3.5Ga suggest that the concentration of Ni in seawater dropped dramatically across 3.5Ga to 2.2Ga and then remained roughly constant (Konhauser et al., 2009; Liu et al., 2021; Wasylenki et al., 2015).
+Konhauser et al. (2009) hypothesized that the dramatic decrease in Ni seawater concentrations, just prior to the GOE, starved Ni-dependent methanogens, inhibited the production of methane, and facilitated the GOE (Konhauser et al., 2015, 2009; Liu et al., 2021).
+However, after the decline in Ni, Ni isotope data from glacial diamictite composites suggest oxidative weathering of sulfides provided a new sustaining source of Ni for methanogens, which may have prevented a snowball earth scenario post-GOE (S. J. Wang et al., 2019).

+In more recent history, fluctuations in seawater Ni concentrations may have increased may have exacerbated or prolonged recovery from the end-Permian mass extinction (EPME), the largest mass extinction known to date.
+An increase in marine Ni input to the oceans from the eruption of the Siberian Traps may have caused non-limiting Ni conditions for methanogens, promoting marine anoxia (Rothman et al., 2014).
+In addition, Ni isotope variations of sedimentary rocks approximately 500ky prior to the EPME provide evidence for the eruptions of the Siberian Traps being the driving kill mechanism of the EPME (Li et al., 2021).
+Nickel also plays an important role in modern oceans, as a component of several enzymes used by a variety of organisms (e.g., Bachmeier et al., 2002; Schonheit et al., 1979; Smith and Goldstein, 2019; Twining et al., 2012).To investigate Ni and its marine evolution overtime, we require knowledge of the processes which govern the marine Ni in the modern day at the very least.
 The goal of the proposed work is to improve our knowledge of the modern Ni marine cycle and our ability to interpret changes in Ni marine chemistry from the rock record.

 Nickel and Biology

-Nickel-enzymes have roles in the C, O, and N cycles.
+In the modern ocean, Ni is an essential component of seven enzymes that regulate the global C, N, and O cycles (Ragsdale, 2009, 1998).
 For example, Ni-enzymes, urease and Ni-Fe hydrogenase are involved in the N cycle.
 Urease catalyzes the hydrolysis of urea into ammonia which can then act as source of N for marine organisms (Morel et al., 2003).
 Nickel-Fe hydrogenase catalyzes the reversible reduction of protons to hydrogen gas.
 Because protons and hydrogen gas are substrates and products of nitrogen fixation, Ni-Fe hydrogenase can convert the byproduct hydrogen gas back to the usable proton form for continued fixation (Tamagnini et al., 2002).
 The Ni-enzyme Ni-super oxide dismutase (Ni-SOD) is related to the O cycle as it converts reactive oxygen species to hydrogen peroxide and oxygen gas.
 Nickel is perhaps most known for its association with the C cycle.
 The Ni enzymes methyl coenzyme M reductase (MCR) and CO dehydrogenase are Ni enzymes which produce and consume CO2 and CH4.
 In fact, MCR catalyzes the final step in every known methanogenesis pathway (Boer et al., 2012; Ragsdale, 2009; Schonheit et al., 1979).